aaguirre/PythonFullStack/README.md

-PythonEnterpriseStack
+Python Full Stack
 =====================

-Python Enterprise Stack Example
+Python Full Stack Example

 This is an example about how to build you development environment using Buildout and Pyramid